 Baltimore Hunger Project works closely with social workers and guidance counselors at each partner school to identify and reach out to students and families in need.
 Since our food packages are discreetly tucked into the children’s backpacks, we can ensure the children receiving the food maintain their dignity and privacy.
 Along with their school partners, BHP measures success through assessment tools and other outcome measures.

-The Board of Directors of Baltimore Hunger Project is comprised of six members who have extensive not-for-profit, education, financial and legal, board management and fundraising experience.
+The Board of Directors of Baltimore Hunger Project is comprised of nine members who have extensive not-for-profit, education, financial and legal, board management and fundraising experience.
 One hundred percent of the Board contributes to Baltimore Hunger Project’s fundraising efforts.